LeeDev428/uplb_schoolhub/README.md

 - Fix: Restructured layout to full-width — iframe preview at top (85 vh), all editor forms (Hero, Features, Faculty, Message, Footer) stacked below in a single column

 ✅ **Student Dashboard Missing Pending Status UI** *(Fixed: Mar 2026)*
-- Issue: Students in `pending-registrar` or `pending-accounting` status saw only the red "NOT enrolled" banner with no contextual guidance; the "Apply for Re-Enrollment" button was the only CTA and only showed for `not-enrolled`/`dropped`
+- Issue: Students in `pending-registrar` or `pending-accounting` status saw only the red "NOT enrolled" banner with no contextual guidance
-- Fix: Added two conditional notice blocks — a yellow clock notice for `pending-registrar` and a blue clock notice for `pending-accounting`; the description text also becomes status-aware
+- Fix: Added yellow clock notice for `pending-registrar` and blue clock notice for `pending-accounting`

+✅ **FeeManagement Sidebar Logo Showing Default Name** *(Fixed: Mar 2026)*
+- Issue: Accounting fee management page sidebar showed "SchoolHub" instead of the configured app name; `FeeManagementController` was overriding global `appSettings` with a stripped version missing `logo_url`/`app_name`
+- Fix: Removed the local override entirely; global middleware provides the full settings

+✅ **Re-Enroll Dialog Crash — SelectItem Empty Value** *(Fixed: Mar 2026)*
+- Issue: `A <Select.Item /> must have a value prop that is not an empty string` crash on the Re-Enroll dialog
+- Fix: Replaced `value=""` with sentinel `value="__none__"`; updated state init and submit handler

+✅ **Student Document Request — No Status Legend** *(Fixed: Mar 2026)*
+- Issue: Students couldn't understand status codes (Pending / Processing / Ready / Released / Rejected) on the document requests page
+- Fix: Added a color-coded Status Guide card above the requests table

+✅ **Process Page — Cannot Add School Year Manually** *(Fixed: Mar 2026)*
+- Issue: No way to manually create a new school year fee record for a student on the process page
+- Fix: Added `addSchoolYear` controller method + route + dialog with school_year/total_amount/reason fields

+✅ **Drop Clearance — Wrong UI and Button Label for Dropped Students** *(Fixed: Mar 2026)*
+- Issue: Dropped students showed the blue Enrollment Clearance progress and accounting had a "Clear" button instead of something drop-specific
+- Fix: `EnrollmentClearanceProgress` component now has a `mode='drop'` variant with red theme and 3-step drop flow; accounting process page shows a red "Drop" button with contextual dialog when `enrollment_status === 'dropped'`

+✅ **Dropped Tab — Student Rows Not Clickable** *(Fixed: Mar 2026)*
+- Issue: Students in the Registrar's Dropped tab could only be opened via the small "Edit" button; the row itself was not navigable
+- Fix: `TableRow` in the Dropped tab is now `cursor-pointer` with an `onClick` that navigates to the student detail page; Re-Enroll button uses `e.stopPropagation()` to remain independent

 ---